 This is basically the only thing we’re going to be paying for in the entire tutorial, and once you see how incredibly useful Placeit’s mockups and design templates are, you’ll see what a steal it really is.

 First of all, having a subscription gives us unlimited access to Placeit’s t-shirt design templates.
 That means we can create and download an unlimited number of professional t-shirt designs.
-If that wasn’t good enough, we also get 9 high resolution mockup credits a month we can use to promote our designs across social media.
+If that wasn’t good enough, we also get unlimited t-shirt mockup credits a month we can use to promote our designs across social media.
 I challenge you to find a better deal on mockups that look as good as what Placeit has to offer.

 Alright, let’s bring out that folder of t-shirt designs you saved when you were researching niches, it’s brainstorming time!
 Open up one of Placeit’s t-shirt design templates and start playing around with ideas.
 Remember that if you get a subscription you can make an unlimited number of t-shirt designs, so unlike working with a graphic designer you can very quickly generate several designs and tweak them until you’re satisfied.
-Make at least six designs you’re happy with, and remember there’s no right or wrong way to go about this process.
+You will find t-shirt design templates for any and all occasions, so you have plenty of templates to work with.
+Stay up on seasonal trends for more inspiration and make at least six designs you’re happy with.
+Remember there’s no right or wrong way to go about this process.
 Since we won’t be paying for each finished design and we won’t be printing the t-shirts ourselves, we have nothing to lose by trying out more creative or unconventional designs.
 If a design ends up performing poorly, we can simply swap it out for a new one at no cost.
 What’s great about this is that we can constantly iterate on our best performing designs and get rid of the ones that don’t resonate with our audience without having to pay a designer every time we want to try out a new design idea.

 Excellent, by now we should have a couple of really nice designs for our shop, let’s put those away for a moment and focus on getting our shop up and running.